Privacy Policy

 We will only retain your Personal Data for as long as reasonably necessary to fulfil the purposes we collected it for including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
 We may retain your Personal Data for a longer period than usual in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.

 By law we have to keep basic information about our customers relating to purchases (including Contact, Identity, Financial and Transaction Data) for six years after they cease being customers for tax and other regulatory purposes.
-We retain your transaction data for a period of ten years after your purchase, this is a requirement in line with certain product liability provisions under the Consumer Protection Act 1987.
+As a legal requirement we retain your transaction data for a period of ten years after your purchase.

 In some circumstances we will anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.

-You must not use Sunsave Group Ltd unless you are aged 16 or older.
-If you are under 16 and you access Sunsave Group Ltd by lying about your age, you must immediately stop using Sunsave Group Ltd.
+You must not use Our Services unless you are aged 18 or older.
+If you are under 18 and you access Our Services by lying about your age, you must immediately stop using Our Services.

-Our staff are not authorised to contract on behalf of Sunsave Group Ltd, waive rights or make representations (whether contractual or otherwise).
-If anything contained in an email from a Sunsave Group Ltd address contradicts anything in this policy, our terms or any official public announcement on our website, or is inconsistent with or amounts to a waiver of any Sunsave Group Ltd rights, the email content will be read down to grant precedence to the latter.
-The only exception to this is genuine correspondence expressed to be from the Sunsave Group Ltd legal department.
+Our staff are not authorised to contract on behalf of Sunsave Group Ltd or its affiliates Sunsave UK Limited and Sunsave Energy Limited, waive rights or make representations (whether contractual or otherwise).
+If anything contained in any communications from us contradicts anything in this policy, our terms or any official public announcement on our website, or is inconsistent with or amounts to a waiver of any of our rights, the communications content will be read down to grant precedence to the latter.
+The only exception to this is genuine correspondence expressed to be from the legal department of Sunsave Group Ltd or its affiliates: